SerahNderitu/Know-JavaScript---JS-Simplified/README.md

 Variables can be declared in the terms of; `` let ``, and ``const``.
 Variables should always be declared first before they are used.
 They should be identified with unique names.

+**Let Variables**

+- They must declared before use
+- Once declared can not be redeclared
+- They have block scope(variables declared inside a { } block cannot be accessed from outside the block)
+-